JuliaData/DataFrames.jl/docs/src/man/basics.md

                                                   4 columns and 985 rows omitted
 ```

-We made a smaller *subset* of a `german` data frame to perform our operations.
-The `1:6` means we have taken
+We make a subset of a `german` data frame and store it in `df1` data frame to show how to perform mutating operations.
-the first 6 rows whereas `2:4` means we have taken the three columns form 2 to 4.

 ```jldoctest dataframe
 julia> df1 = german[1:6, 2:4]